DevOluwapelumi/Eduwise-Education-Bootstrap-4/README.md

 Customize the template to suit your branding and content.
 Deploy the website to your hosting server.
 Start promoting your educational services online!

+Contributions:
+Contributions are welcome!
+If you'd like to improve this template or fix any issues, please fork the repository, make your changes, and submit a pull request.
+We appreciate your contributions to make Eduwise-Education-Bootstrap-4 even better.